 What is the Facebook Debugger tool and when can we use it?

-Basically, the Facebook debugger tool is created with the aim to fix problematic link previews and let us share blog posts with their featured images.
+The Facebook debugger tool was created with the aim to fix problematic link previews and let us share blog posts with their featured images.
 It helps our audience to identify the content and gives us more views, likes, and shares.
 Who can say no to that?

 If you are wondering how to use the Facebook debugger and where to find it, wait for a second, it will be explained in the next paragraph.
 Just give us a minute to remind you of MavSocial’s latest update that can also help you make your shared posts look more beautiful.